-Visitors can hike to Brasstown Bald, the tallest peak in Georgia, to get breathtaking overviews of the Blue Ridge Mountains.
-Or spend a day hiking in Vogel State Park, one of Georgia’s oldest and most cherished parks.
+Visitors can spend the day hiking the Blood Mountain Trail or hike to Brasstown Bald, the tallest peak in Georgia, to get breathtaking overviews of the Blue Ridge Mountains.

-Beautiful bodies of water like Lake Nottley and Lake Trahlyta offer boating, fishing, swimming, and more.
+Beautiful bodies of water like Lake Nottely and Lake Trahlyta offer boating, fishing, swimming, and more.
 A short hike from the latter will lead you to the captivating cascades of Trahlyta Falls.

-Blairsville is also home to Meeks Park, where you can kayak the Nottely River, explore Butternut Creek, or experience a variety of fun festivals that are held throughout the year.
+Blairsville is also home to Helton Creek Falls and Meeks Park, where you can kayak the Nottely River, explore Butternut Creek, or experience a variety of delicious restaurants and fun festivals that are held throughout the year.

-The hub of the town has beautiful 19th century buildings and a myriad of arts, local shops, and dining.
+The hub of the town has beautiful 19th century buildings and a myriad of arts, local shops, and great restaurants.
 It also offers some of the most highly acclaimed wineries, vineyards, and tasting rooms in the state.

 Visitors can also explore an underground gold mine and try their luck at panning for gold, or visit the Dahlonega Gold Museum to learn about the town’s rich history.

-Widely known as the “Apple Capital of Georgia,” Ellijay is famous for their heirloom apple orchards and fun festivals like the Taste of Ellijay, Georgia Apple Festival, and Georgia Apple Blossom Festival.
+Widely known as the “Apple Capital of Georgia,” Ellijay is famous for their heirloom apple orchards, apple picking and fun Fall festivals like the Taste of Ellijay, Georgia Apple Festival, and Georgia Apple Blossom Festival.

 The town has no shortage of unique activities to offer, including the pig races at Hillcrest Orchard and the South’s first apple tree maze.

-The quaint downtown area is full of antique shops, wineries, and delicious dining that is juxtaposed by adventure-filled hiking and bike trails that venture into the Chattahoochee National Forest.
+The quaint downtown area is full of antique shops, wineries, and delicious restaurants that are juxtaposed by adventure-filled hiking and mountain biking trails that venture into the Chattahoochee National Forest.